otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-android-overview.md

 This `style` will remove the application's default action bar.

-We have not applied this `style` to our application yet...go to `AndroidManifest.xml` and replace:
+You have not applied this `style` to our application yet...go to `AndroidManifest.xml` and replace:

 ```xml
 <activity android:name=".MainActivity">